 The data highlights just how important it is for local businesses to be prepared for seasonal influxes of Kiwis from across the country.
 With domestic tourists spending big, it’s clear that local businesses could be tapping into this trend and catering to the Kiwis who are fuelling their success.
 Whether it’s Aucklanders heading for the beach, Cantabrians road-tripping to the lakes, or Wellingtonians hopping islands, one thing is certain—domestic tourism is thriving once again.

-The Sauce by ANZ™ insights will be provided in a report prepared by Dot Data Limited (Dot).
-The source of the data may impact the relevance or significance of any insights.
-Spend data is estimated based on card transactions made by ANZ card holders.
-Depending on the source of businesses addresses, the address may not reflect the actual or all the trading locations of a business.
-The insights are provided for information purposes only.
+This information is provided for information purposes only.
 We believe the sources of data to be reliable, but don’t warrant that they are accurate, complete, or suit your intended use.
 You should seek professional advice about your circumstances.
-To the extent the law allows, we don’t accept any responsibility if you use or rely on the insights.
+To the extent the law allows, we don’t accept any responsibility if you use or rely on the information.